Every trademark is worth protecting

 If your trademark right is being infringed by the use of an unregistered trademark that is substantially identical or deceptively similar to your registered trademark, you may be able to commence an action for infringement.

-Note: there are exceptions to commencing an action, for example, if the user of the similar ...
+Note: there are exceptions to commencing an action, for ...